Polaris Music Prize

 The Polaris Music Prize is a music award annually given to the best full-length Canadian album based on artistic merit, regardless of genre, sales, or record label.
-The award was established in 2006 with a $20,000 cash prize; the prize was increased to $30,000 for the 2011 award.
+The award was established in 2006 with a $20,000 cash prize.
+The prize was increased to $30,000 for the 2011 award.
 In May 2015, the Polaris Music Prize was increased to $50,000, an additional $20,000, sponsored by Slaight Music.
 Additionally, second place prizes for the nine other acts on the Short List increased from $2,000 to $3,000.
 Polaris officials also announced The Slaight Family Polaris Heritage Prize, an award that "will annually honour five albums from the five decades before Polaris launched in 2006."
-Details about the selection process for this prize are still to be revealed.

-The Polaris Music Prize is modeled after the United Kingdom/Ireland's Mercury Prize and in turn, inspired the Atlantis Music Prize/Borealis Music Prize for Newfoundland and Labrador.
+The Polaris Music Prize is modeled after the United Kingdom and Ireland's Mercury Prize and in turn, inspired the Atlantis Music Prize/Borealis Music Prize for Newfoundland and Labrador.

+In 2025, the Polaris committee and SOCAN announced the creation of the SOCAN Polaris Song Prize, a new award to honour individual songs alongside the main albums award.
+This replaces SOCAN's former SOCAN Songwriting Prize.